quantopian/libpy/docs/source/tutorial.rst

 Python Extensions
 =================

-In order to create and use a Python Extensions we must do two things:
+In order to create and use Python Extensions we must do two things:

 First, we use the ``LIBPY_AUTOMODULE`` macro to create and initialize the module: